 C. For projects covered under the 2006 CGP, any individual or group that has signed a Co-permittee Agreement may continue to conduct work as a Co-permittee as long as the project’s coverage remains active and under the control of the operator to whom coverage was originally granted.
 SCDHEC Stormwater Permitting

+You will need to visit the SCDHEC web site.
 The Town will be updating the Town's project review process shortly and will post information on how and what to submit.
-SCDHEC 2012 Construction Permit web pages.

 Clearing and Grading inspections are performed to ensure that all sediment and erosion controls (i.e. - silt fence, inlet protection, and construction entrances) and tree protection has been installed per your approved plans.
 You can only begin installation of these BMPs after you have received your Town approval and SCDHEC Construction General Permit (CGP).
 Clearing and Grading permit applications are availabe at the "Forms" page.
 Remember to have your SWPPP inspector inspect the site and sign the application prior to submitting to the Town.
 Submit all Clearing and Grading applications to email@example.com.
 The Clearing and Grading Inspector will contact you to coordinate an inspection date and time.